 1. Their previous ad copy was not producing the desired outcome.
 Translation: "weak."
 OR

 2. Their previous ad copy worked well but they want to test a change and see if it converts even better.
 Without patterns or trends, you have little to help you know if the copy was worth, well, copying.
-Domain History makes it clear if this ad was marked a winner.
+Ad History makes it clear if this ad variation turned out to be a winner.

 Case in Point

-Habits and Practices If not winning ad copy, then at least you see their habits and trends.
-Etsy This popular site, for example, rotates in a series of ads for "handcrafted jewelry."
+If not winning ad copy, then at least you see their habits and trends.
+Etsy for example, rotates in more than 30 variations of ads for "handcrafted jewelry. "

-By typing "guitar" into the filter, I can single out keywords specific to this ad group and focus on those trends in ad copy changes and seasonal runs.
-Start with the basics, but build with Domain Ad History.
-You'll be wiser from the start.
+By typing "guitar" into the filter, I can single out keywords that phrase-match it, and whittle it down even further into ad groups.
+That alone lets you focus on those trends in ad copy changes and seasonal runs.
+Start with the basics, but build with Ad History.

 Ad History is available only to SpyFu Subscribers.
 You already know how to get started in Ad History, and it's easy to start your subscription.
 Just follow the steps here.